lecaillon/Evolve.Doc/content/concepts/_index.md

 Evolve NuGet installation adds a new post build MSBuild task to your project.
 This task is automatically executed after a successful build and starts the Evolve command (cf. Evolve.Command in the [options](/configuration/#options)) defined in your configuration file, if one is found.
 If the command fails, the entire MSBuild process is stopped in error.

-Here is the .NET version of the `Evolve.targets` file:
+Here is the .NET Framework version of the `Evolve.targets` file:

 ```xml
 <Project ToolsVersion="15.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">